 - Make sure that the use of natural resources is sustainable and supports participatory management of natural resources in and around protected areas

-The Guardians of the Rainforest
+The plight of the Giant Otter

 FZS helps ensure the successful designation of Yaguas National Park.